stomar/pdfmult/README.md

 Documentation
 -------------

-`pdfmult --help` prints a brief help message.
+Use `pdfmult --help` to display a brief help message.

 If you installed `pdfmult` using `rake install` you can read its man page with `man pdfmult`.